mikadosoftware/devmanual/docs/chapters/workstation-install.rst

 terminal, similar to installing the emacs theme https://github.com/solarized/xresources/blob/master/Xresources.dark

+we can review the excellent http://www.futurile.net/2016/06/15/xterm-256color-themes-molokai-terminal-theme/ for more details

 How to get inconsolata??
 THis is a Xwindows font not a terminal font.
 So ...
 I am going for terminus...